How To Develop a Growth Mindset: Here’s How I Did It

 For the daily grind, Carol Dweck herself advises to:

-Getting excited at the prospect of growing and learning, and filtering everything through that opportunity.
+Get excited at the prospect of growing and learning, and filter everything through that opportunity.

 In your daily life, you will come across feelings associated with a fixed mindset thinking.